Q. How can I be sure that I am buying authentic olive oil?

 Q. Can I cook with it?

 Contrary to popular belief, olive oil, including extra virgin olive oil (EVOO) is ideal for all types of cooking.
 Studies have shown that olive oil has a smoke point that is high enough for baking, sauteing, grilling and frying.
+Furthermore, it has been found that smoke point is not the best indicator of a cooking oil's stability under heat.

 Q. What is the difference between filtered and unfiltered extra virgin olive oil?